 Not all thoughts are bad, not all emotions, Rising above thoughts and emotions should not be a constant state of mind.
 Experience all that life has to offer and continue to laugh, to love, to feel all the emotions that a human being can feel but understand that accepting and believing in the mechanics of I will cause you to see the futility of certain emotions and concepts.
 You will come to a state of mind where you catch yourself, in situations where most would be angry you are not, where others would fly off the handle you don’t, where others cannot see what’s really happening you can.

 Many will say that what I speak of is simply one gaining maturity with the passing of time and experience.
 I feel and believe its more than that.
-The mechanics of I when coupled with human history should bring one to see that you can get caught up in thoughts and emotions for good or bad.
+The Mechanics Of I when coupled with one’s own experiences should bring a person to see that you can get caught up in thoughts and emotions for good or bad.
 The symphony of brain activity and interactions with the world can be something you can rise above and observe, question and begin to better manage.

 7/27/2018 Thurs night/fri morning